The Shandong Blog

 Acer truncatum, Shantung maples abound in the Dragon Lair.
 Dwarf Shandong maple for bonsai.

 Retirement from Metro Maples , Dec.
 31, 2015 and home for good.
 Time to rethink my life and goals.
 I bring home 225 small trees in an effort to finish some Shantung maple testing, to try and get some 3rd generation seeds, to create or refine some Shantung maple bonsai, to introduce the bonsai world to dwarf Shantung, and to make my backyard full of maples with awesome beauty to show my treasures to all.
-Above are some brought home to this sunny area called The Dragon Lair.
+Above are brought home to this sunny area called The Dragon Lair.
 In retirement, it should be no less adventurous and thrilling than before.

 Fire Dragon Shantung maple and siblings of all sizes.
 Acer truncatum.
 Maple.

 Late 2015 with record rainfall for the year, and my work at Metro Maples is almost over.
 I plan to retire and sell the farm to Scott Hubble and it couldn’t be in more capable hands as he is a very accomplished expert after 9 years of maple farming.
 I grew over 33,000 Shantung maples.
 I even had a dream of my original Fire Dragon at 250 years old and complete with elves that were bricking up a hollow trunk on the back side.
 The photo shows the larger Fire Dragon now in all sizes, a mid-size growing FIYA Dragon, and a dwarf Flower God.
-Here is a listing of other worthy Shantung maples I have named in case anyone ever wants to grow them: Baby Dragon and Super Dragon patented trees, Gate Dragon, the columnar Doric Dragon, Golden Dragon, Skinny Dragon, King of the Shandong, Blaine’s Dragon, Hubble’s Dragon, Sweet Spot, Deplorable Dragon, Dizzy Dragon, Bride of Dragon, Son of Dragon, Happy Dragon, Dragnado, Micro Dragon, Nano Dragon, TARP Dragon, Green Dragon, The 2nd Coming, Pure Fun, Fairy Dragon, White Dragon, Dancing Dragon, FDBD#8, Eye of the Dragon, Witches Dragon, Orange Dragon, Neglected Dragon, FDBD2015#1, FDBD2015#2, and Sugar Dragon.
+Here is a listing of other worthy Shantung maples I have named in case anyone ever wants to grow them: Baby Dragon and Super Dragon patented trees, Gate Dragon, the columnar Doric Dragon, Golden Dragon, Skinny Dragon, King of the Shandong, Blaine’s Dragon, Hubble’s Dragon, Sweet Spot, Dizzy Dragon, Bride of Dragon, Deplorable Dragon, Son of Dragon, Happy Dragon, The Blob, Micro Dragon, Nano Dragon, TARP Dragon, Green Dragon, The 2nd Coming, Pure Fun, Fairy Dragon, White Dragon, Dancing Dragon, FDBD#8, Eye of the Dragon, Witches Dragon, Orange Dragon, Neglected Dragon, FDBD2015#1, FDBD2015#2, and Sugar Dragon.
 36 beautiful survivors.

 Acer truncatum, Baby Dragon Shantung maple flowers.
 Shandong maple dwarf.